OpenIPC/divinus/README.md

 _✔️ - supported, ↻ - in development, ✗ - unsupported, ⁿ/ₐ - not supported by hardware_

-_* At the moment, only text, 24-bit and 32-bit RGB overlays are handled, matricial formats and covers are to follow_
+_* At the moment, text, RGB or bitfield bitmaps and PNG overlays are handled, more matricial formats and covers are to follow_

 [^1]: CV181x\[C/H\], SG200\[0/2\]
 [^2]: GM813\[5/6/8\]\(S\)